-The Board engages in consistent and ongoing administration of the compensation structure to ensure that reality matches philosophy and that equity is maintained.
-An ongoing system of compensation review ensures that total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job evaluation criteria.
+A system of compensation reviews compares total compensation levels benchmarked externally against the appropriate labour market and internally against appropriate job evaluation criteria.

 The Board works with BCPSEA to obtain information and advice relating to the executive and exempt compensation structures.
 In addition, the Board utilizes the BCPSEA Report on Total Compensation Paid to Exempt Employees - the results of BCPSEA's triennial survey of total compensation paid to exempt benchmark positions in BC public school districts as well as school districts in Alberta, Saskatchewan, and Ontario, and other relevant public sector employers.